recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 = How can I see the social icons in action? =

-Have a look at [our site](http://synved.com/) or the [Stripefolio portfolio theme demo](http://wpdemo.synved.com/stripefolio/) where you can see the social sharing and following features in action
+Have a look at [our site](http://socialmediafeather.com/) or where you can see the social sharing and following features in action

 = How do I disable rendering of sharing / bookmarking buttons on a specific post/page? =